 Fact Sheets

-Starting in the summer of 2022, Solitary Watch is publishing a series of fact sheets offering facts, analysis, and resources on a variety of topics related to the use of solitary confinement in U.S. prisons, jails, and immigrant and juvenile facilities.
+Starting in 2022, Solitary Watch is publishing a series of fact sheets offering facts, analysis, and resources on a variety of topics related to the use of solitary confinement in U.S. prisons, jails, and immigrant and juvenile facilities.
 Fact sheets are designed to be accessed online and also printed out and copied for use by educators, advocates, policymakers, and others.

 Download “Solitary Confinement & Prison Oversight: Solitary Watch Fact Sheet #6” (2023, PDF)